Ulbrec87/GitHubTreePHP/README.md

 $file = $gt->repo("some_name")->branch("gh-pages")->file("README.md");
 ```

-Once you have instantiated a `$file` object, you can either create the actual file on GitHub, update it or delete it.
+Once you have instantiated a `$file` object, you can either create the actual file on GitHub or delete it.
 For each action, you have the possibility to add a commit message.

 ##### content( string $content )